Frequently Asked Questions

 What's the advantage of small group classes?

 Often times traditional group dog training classes can be overly distracting, overcrowded and stressful for you and your dog.
-My small class size of just 3 or 4 dog teams per class, ensures more one-on-one focus on dogs and their owners, tailored to reach their individual training goals.
+Our small class sizes - of just 3-4 dog/owner teams, enables your dog to learn and practice manners with controlled distractions, while ensuring you receive personalized attention to help reach your training goals.

 Dogs that display signs of aggression, fear, anxiety, or those with a bite history will be reviewed on a case-by-case basis.
-My training methods can be highly effective in calming aggression and giving a fearful dog confidence.
-When needed, I collaborate with and refer to veterinary and veterinary behavior professionals to help dogs overcome specific behavioral challenges.
+Our training methods can be highly effective in calming aggression and giving a fearful dog confidence.
+When needed, we collaborate with and refer to veterinary and veterinary behavior professionals to help dogs overcome specific behavioral challenges.

-Why do you refuse to work with bark, prong, shock or choke collars?
+Why do you refuse to work with bark, prong, shock and choke collars?

 These types of collars are marketed to unsuspecting dog owners as a “quick fix” for behavioral issues and a fast way to "train" and control your dog.
 Fact is, these punishing methods only suppress behavior, they do not eliminate it, and they can have very serious side effects (e.g. injury, depression, fear, anxiety).

-Prior to each training session you will be given specific instruction on feeding and any preparations or supplies needed.
-A quiet, distraction-free environment is best to begin training.
+Prior to your first training session you will be given specific instruction on feeding and any preparations or supplies needed for class.